Let's round up some existing ones.

 I have a blanket-ban on IDs in CSS.
 There is literally no point in them, and they only ever cause harm.

 This section heading is also prepended with a $.
-This is so that—when I do a find for a section—I actually do a find for $MAIN and not MAIN.
+This is so that—when I do a find for a section—I actually do a find for$MAIN

 In situations where it would be useful for a developer to know exactly how a chunk of CSS applies to some HTML, I often include a snippet of HTML in a CSS comment.